-- They are fastest at extracting juice from fruits and vegetables, especially if you have one with a tube that is wide enough to take on full apples, cucumbers, or oranges
+- They are fastest at extracting juice from fruits and vegetables, especially if you have one with a tube that is wide enough to take on whole small apples, cucumbers, or oranges

-- They stand upright so they take up less space on your kitchen counter
+- They stand upright so they take up minimal space on your kitchen counter

 - They tend to be the least expensive juicers since they are cheap to make

 - The speed per rotation dilutes the quality of juice produced

 - More oxidation takes place, creating a foam on top of the fresh juice and causing it to separate quickly